mathildeew/mathildeew/README.md

 # Mathilde Elinor

+- 📍 Oslo
-- Front-end development student at Noroff School of Technology and Digital Media
+- Currently studying front-end development at Noroff School of Technology and Digital Media.
-- Bachelor in Optometry
+- Bachelor in Optometry with european diplopa, and working as an optometrist.

+## Contact

 - ✉️ [hei@mathildeelinor.no](mailto:hei@mathildeelinor.no)
 - 🖥 [mathildeelinor.no](https://www.mathildeelinor.no)